 It's true that the odds of winning a huge jackpot are slim, maybe even similar to winning a live lottery, but there's a big difference between the lottery and slot machines.
 With slots you can have lots of smaller wins in addition to a chance at the jackpot.
-The truth is, people play the lottery their entire lives and never win a cent, which makes slots a much smarter bet.
+The truth is, people play the lottery their entire lives and never win a penny, which makes slots a much smarter bet.

 If you're still hungry for more in-depth slots payout percentage resources, check out these two advanced studies: